buhbuhtig/raif-test/README.md

 4.  **Run the backtest:**

-    Option A: Open and run the main Jupyter Notebook (`research.ipynb`) from top to bottom.
+    **Option A**: Open and run the main Jupyter Notebook (`research.ipynb`) from top to bottom.
 It will sequentially perform all data loading, analysis, and visualization.

-    Option B: Alternatively, run the script run.py to execute the backtest logic programmatically (e.g. from terminal: python run.py).
+    **Option B**: Alternatively, run the script run.py to execute the backtest logic programmatically (e.g. from terminal: python run.py).

 ## Dependencies